Text alternatives - accessibility for web writers

 Complex or detailed images usually require a long text alternative.
 Consider a diagram of the organisational structure of a company, with all the senior positions, departments and reporting lines shown as a hierarchy.
 It is not enough to include a short text alternative saying 'organisational chart'—the detail communicated in the image would be missing.
 To adequately represent the information in the image, you'd need some structure (headings, sub-headings, lists).

-You can include a long text alternative in one of three ways:
+You can include a long text alternative in two ways:

 - Include the text alternative on a separate page and link to it.
 This is a good option for the organisational chart example above.
 Add a link beneath the image saying 'text version of organisational chart'.
 You should: